privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Actions
 *******

-Actions that can be performed on the found tokens.
+Actions are performed by the token janitor on **all** found tokens.

 mark - disable - delete - unassign - export - listuser - tokenrealms